alissonsalin/adp-labs-operation-test/README.md

 - All code are inside src folder.
 The structure is:
   - services: bussiness layer
+  - config: some project configs like JSON schema
   - pages: html files
   - models: representation for some objects like *Operation*
   - errors: handlers to message errors